Potential Donors of Historic Objects and Materials

 The Museum of Osteopathic Medicine collects historic materials that support its education, exhibition, and scholarship functions.
 The collections policies are guided by the Museum’s mission statement.

-Anyone considering making any donation (large or small) should call the Curator first, to be sure the items are appropriate for the collection.
+Thank you for your interest in artifact donation!
+The Museum of Osteopathic Medicine (MOM) is delighted to receive inquiries regarding artifact(s) you wish to donate to the collection.
+Anyone considering making any donation (large or small) should contact the Registrar first.
+“Drop offs” and unsolicited mailed items are strongly discouraged.
 Calling beforehand saves the donor the trouble and expense of shipping items that cannot be accepted.
-It also allows us to give advice on packing and shipping so that your precious objects and photographs arrive safely.
+It also allows us to give advice on packing and shipping to ensure that your artifacts arrive safely.

 Statement of Purpose: